OpenCloning/OpenCloning_docs/docs/primer_design.md

 In some of these videos, the interface might be slightly different, but the functionality is basically the same.

+!!! info "Parameters used to calculate melting temperature for primer design"
+    You can set the parameters used to calculate melting temperature in the [Settings tab](./settings.md).

 ## Primer design for homologous recombination

 <div class="video-sizer">